tytyvillus/laboratoire-didactique/README.md

 - You can ask for resources to be added if you like.

 - Hosting these on your web site is allowed as long as you follow the licence.
+Bonus points if you link back to this repository.

 # Licence